Frequently Asked Questions

 For recurrent chordoma, further surgery and/or radiation may be an option depending on where the tumor returns.
 It is common for chordoma patients to have multiple surgeries over the course of several years.

 For advanced or metastatic chordoma that cannot be controlled with surgery or radiation, chemotherapy drugs may be used to slow the progression of the disease.
-There have been some reports of long-term responses to chemotherapy, however currently there are no drugs that are known to be curative.
+There have been some reports of long-term responses to chemotherapy; however, there are currently no drugs that are known to be curative.
 Clinical trials are ongoing to test the effectiveness of new targeted drugs for chordoma.

 See the Treatment section of our website for more information about surgery, radiation, and chemotherapy options.